steventhebrave/steventhebrave.github.io/_pages/contact.md

 ---
 layout: page
 permalink: /contact/
+title: How to get in touch
 ---

-# How to get in touch

 I’m managed by Noel Gay Artists and Johnson & Alcock.